Danny-Nunez/danny-nunez.github.io/README.md

-# danny-nunez.github.io
+# Danny-Nunez.github.io

-Personal portfolio link. this is a snipit from the full portfolio website
+Personal MITXPRO portfolio link.
+This is a portfolio displaying work from mitxpro fullstack bootcamp.